 - The clock must, for both high and low phases, meet the minimum pulse width requirements.

 - Certain circuits, such as PLLs, may have other requirements such as maximum jitter.
 As the clock speeds increase, jitter becomes an increasingly important parameter.

-- All of the flip-flops parameters are always met.
-The only exception to this is when synchronizers are used to synchronize asynchronous signals
+- Make sure that all parameters of flip-flops always met.
+The only exception is when synchronizers are used to synchronize asynchronous signals

-- For asynchronous presets and clears, there are two basic parameters that must be met.
+- For asynchronous presets and clears, there are two basic parameters (Recovery and Removal) must be met.